 Hopefully, you are still walking the dog more than ever, thanks to the current state of the United States and how COVID-19 numbers continue to soar.
 Getting out of the house with the dog is one of the best ways to get yourself and your dog the exercise you need, and gives you a much-needed break from your home.
 If you haven't gotten outside with the dog in awhile, use this as motivation: January is National Walk Your Dog Month!
 This means it is time to get out the door and walk the dog, no matter the temperature outside!

 There are so many different reasons to choose this month as Walk Your Dog Month.
 Unfortunately, many people suffer from post-holiday blues.
 May of us have come off the “holiday hangover” where we shop, eat and celebrate the holidays.
 Then in January, winter approaches and there are not as many reasons for celebration.
 This is the perfect opportunity to get out and exercise.
 We all know we have a very willing participant to go with us: the dog!

 Amazingly, according to the Association of Pet Obesity Prevention, 56% of dogs in the United States are obese.
 In humans, there are many consequences for being obese including, lack of energy which means an increase in lethargy.
 The health consequences include sore and inflamed joints which means arthritis is setting in, as well as more serious health issues.
 The exact same is true for dogs!

 To combat these health issues, get back on track and enjoy Walk Your Dog Month!

-6 Ideas for Walk Your Dog Month
+6 ways to get out for Walk Your Dog Month

 - Get out today.
 Sometimes we overthink where to go or when to start.
 Just walk out of your front door or choose an easy, walkable place to enjoy such as the dog park.
 Bundle up and head out, get some fresh air and maybe meet others doing the same thing!